|

 She came up on tiptoe to whisper in his ear, "I am never

-"I know," said Eowyn softly.
-"But that is only
+"I know," Eowyn replied, softly.
+"But that is

-to be expected.
-This meeting with your father"
+only to be expected.
+This meeting with your father..."

-"It is not just my father, melmenya," he replied, as
+"It is not just my father, melmenya," he admitted,

-they rode, side by side, down to the ford.
+as they were riding, side by side, down to the ford.

 "It is the bear," said Eowyn.

-Legolas stared at her.
+Legolas frowned.
 "What makes you say that, Eowyn nín?"

 "You have been nervous ever since that day."

-Eowyn gently urged Brightstar forward and began picking her way
+Eowyn urged Brightstar forward, and began picking her way across

-across the partially submerged rocks.
-"Do you think it is
+the partially submerged rocks.
+"Do you think it is the bear

-the bear that you have been sensing?
-Following us?" she called
+that you have been sensing?
+Following us?" she called over

-over her shoulder.
-"But why would it travel so far from its
+her shoulder.
+"But why would it travel so far from its home?

-"I do not know, melmenya," said Legolas, softly.
-And
+"I do not know, melmenya," Legolas replied, softly,

 to answer.